APA style: Sixth edition of the Publication Manual

 The sixth edition of the Publication Manual of the American Psychological Association was in effect from 2009 to 2019, after four years of development.
 The Publication Manual Revision Task Force of the American Psychological Association established parameters for the revision based on published critique; user comments; commissioned reviews; and input from psychologists, nurses, librarians, business leaders, publishing professionals, and APA governance groups.
 To accomplish these revisions, the Task Force appointed working groups of four to nine members in seven areas: bias-free language, ethics, graphics, Journal Article Reporting Standards, references, statistics, and writing style (APA, 2009, pp. xvii–xviii).

 The APA explained the issuing of a new edition only eight years after the fifth edition by pointing to the increased use of online source or online access to academic journals (6th edition, p.
 XV).
 The sixth edition is accompanied by a style website as well as the APA Style Blog which answers many common questions from users.

 Errors in the first printing of the 6th edition

 Sample papers in the first printing of the sixth edition contained errors.
 APA staff posted all of the corrections online for free in a single document on October 1, 2009, and shortly thereafter alerted users to the existence of the corrections in an APA blog entry.
 These errors attracted significant attention from the scholarly community and nearly two weeks later, on October 13, 2009, the article "Correcting a Style Guide" was published in the online newspaper Inside Higher Ed that included interviews with several individuals, one of whom described the errors as "egregious".
 All copies of the printing with errors were soon after recalled in 2009 (including those from major retailers such as Amazon.com) and a new printing correcting all the errors, with a copyright date of 2010, was issued.

-In-text citations

-APA Style uses an author–date reference citation system in the text with an accompanying reference list.
-That means that to cite any reference in a paper, the writer should cite the author and year of the work, either by putting both in parentheses separated by a comma (parenthetical citation) or by putting the author in the narrative of the sentence and the year in parentheses (narrative citation).

-Reference list

-In the APA reference list, the writer should provide the author, year, title, and source of the cited work in an alphabetical list of references.
-If a reference is not cited in the text, it should not be included in the reference list.
-The reference format varies depending on the document type (e.g., journal article, edited book chapter, blog post, webpage), but broadly speaking always follows the same pattern of author, date, title, source.
-If the source is undated, the abbreviation n.d. (no date) is used.